AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-rqd.md

 own gRPC server, which is called by the Cuebot client to send instructions to RQD.

-## Hardware requirements
+## System requirements

 Each RQD host must meet the following minimum system requirements:

--   A single physical CPU core.
+-   A single physical CPU core
--   A minimum of 2GB of free memory.
+-   2GB RAM

 ## Before you begin